 For credit to be awarded, the student must complete the course and the grade must be changed no later than the end of the following like term, or the incomplete will be changed to a final grade of F (failure).
+The University deadline to change an incomplete grade is the maximum amount of time allowed: Instructors are free to establish an earlier deadline, and students are bound by that agreement.
 Students planning to graduate within that time frame must complete courses and receive grades before graduating.
 Incomplete grades remaining at the time of degree conferral will be changed to final grades of F (failure).
 No academic record changes, including grade changes, are allowed after a degree has been conferred.

 Quarterly grades are not mailed but are delivered online through CAESAR.
 Students may print a copy of their grades from CAESAR for verification purposes.